alchemyplatform/aa-sdk/site/packages/aa-core/accounts/index.md

 ## Custom Smart Contract Accounts

-If you have your own smart contract that you'd like to interact with, then you can use the `toSmartContractAccount` method to create a `SmartContractAccount` instance.
+If you have your own smart contract that you would like to interact with, then you can use the `toSmartContractAccount` method to create a `SmartContractAccount` instance.

 ### Usage